Jinntec/fore-docs/content/glossary/_index.md

 ## Default Instance

 The 'default instance' in Fore is always the first in document order within a given `fx-fore` element.
 It will get an `id="default"` being set if no `id` attribute exists.
-The default instance can be accessed by the `instance()` function without passing an argument.
+The default instance can be either accessed by the `instance()` function without passing an argument or by `instance('default').

 The `instance()` function can be omitted in binding expressions if there's no non-default instance in scope.

+The concept of a default instance allows to write binding expressions without explicitly naming the instance like e.g. `mypath/child` which will be equivalent to write `instance()/mypath/child` or `instance('default')/mypath/child`.
+As such it is mainly a convenience to reduce typing when accessing the first instance in document order.

 ## Id Resolution